lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Sources: ([Gutekunst *et al.*, 2018](https://www.nature.com/articles/s41559-018-0467-9)), [here](https://www.nationalgeographic.com/animals/article/marbled-crayfish-marmorkrebs-evolution-genes-tumors-spd) (article), ([Scholtz *et al.*, 2003](https://www.nature.com/articles/421806a)), [here](https://marinescience.blog.gov.uk/2025/05/15/marbled-crayfish-a-serious-non-native-threat-with-potential-risk-of-introduction-through-the-pet-trade/) (government document) and [here](https://www.surescreenscientifics.com/wp-content/uploads/2020/03/Marbled-Crayfish-1-min.pdf) (company document).

+### Cichlid fish

+{{< figure src="cichlid_fish.png" title="Evolution of cichlid fish in Lake Victoria and surrounding lakes.
+Figure source: ([Meier *et al.*, 2023](https://www.science.org/doi/10.1126/science.ade2833))." >}}

+Lake Victoria is Africa's largest lake and a major source for the White Nile river.
+Lake Victoria's basin formed 400 kYA, but has been dessiccated (completely dried) three times since then, with the modern Lake Victoria last filling up with water only 15 kYA.
+Lake Victoria today contains ~500 species of fish, mostly from the subfamily *Haplochromini* (haplochromine cichlids).
+Genomic analysis finds that these fish are derived from the cichlids in the geologically older Lake Kivu, currently located ~200 km away, and that three populations of swamp-dwelling cichlids, living in the dry period prior to the last dessication, colonised Lake Victoria and underwent rapid adaptive radiation into the extant biodiversity via repeated hybridisation and specialisation.

+Lakes Malawi and Tanganyika also contain the same clade of cichlid fish but are much older, showing steadier rates of evolution over timescales of millions of years.
+The cichlids have collectively evolved multiple opsin gene variants, with spectral sensitivity tuning correlating with mate choice (colouration for sexual selection) and habitat (deep vs shallow water).
+Their success and capacity for diversity is strongly attributed to their [secondary (pharyngeal) set of jaws](https://en.wikipedia.org/wiki/Pharyngeal_jaw), allowing flexible food webs to develop.

+Sources: ([Verheyen *et al.*, 2003](https://d-nb.info/1107018137/34)), ([Meier *et al.*, 2017](https://www.nature.com/articles/ncomms14363)), ([O'Quinn *et al.*, 2010](https://pubmed.ncbi.nlm.nih.gov/20601410/)) on opsins and ([Johnson, Kelts & Adada, 2009](https://www.researchgate.net/publication/232689605_The_Holocene_History_of_Lake_Victoria)) on the history of Lake Victoria.

 ### Alligators and chickens growing feathers

 {{< figure src="alligator_feathers.png" title="Primitive feathers on an alligator." >}}